citrudevmobile/redditJobBot/README.md

 # RedditJobBot
-A scraper built in C# to find developer jobs on Reddit
+A scraper built with C# to find developer jobs on Reddit